alexiusvdt/code-review4/README.md

 Describe PizzaOven()

-Test: It should return a PizzaOven object with properties for size and toppings
+Test: It should return a PizzaOven object with properties for size, toppings, and price
-code: let pizza = new PizzaOven("large", ["pineapple", "tomato"]);
+code: let pizza = new PizzaOven("large", ["pineapple", "tomato"], 10.99);
-result: PizzaOven {size: "large", toppings ["pineapple", "tomato"]}
+result: PizzaOven {size: "large", toppings ["pineapple", "tomato"], 10.99}

 Describe PizzaOven.prototype.addTopping